 Ways to get noticed, not nixed, by the latest recruiting AI.

-Busy be the bots that filter incoming resumes.
+Applicant tracking systems (ATS) are a recruiter's best friend.
+ATS robots pre-screen resumes to separate the qualified candidates from the unqualified ones.
 More employers than ever scan your application electronically.
 Less so at small companies, but you never know who does and doesn’t.

 Which is why you’ve always got to satisfy AI.
 Since algorithms might be parsing your words almost instantly, feed ‘em the good stuff.
 Otherwise, you could stay invisible to hiring managers and recruiters.

 To get screened in rather than blocked out, follow these essential tips.

 Scanners make lousy BFF’s.
 They heartlessly search for specific terms that relate to the advertised job.
 How to know what they’re looking for?
 Read the ad!